makrai/notes/martin21-sleepy-corpus.md

 * automatic detection of pathologies affecting speech
   * Voice processing has been used for eval Parkinson, Alzheimer, or depression
-  * ?
-If some studies present results that seem sufficient for clinical
+  * are any results sufficient for clinical?
   * not the case for the detection of sleepiness
   * Even two international challenges and the recent advent of deep learning have still not managed to change this situation
 * we: the observed average performances find their cause in corpus design
 * organization
   * we refine the concept of sleepiness related to the ground-truth labels